Moses Leota: 2019

 Leota made a total of 24 appearances for Penrith in the 2019 NRL season as the club finished 10th on the table and missed out on the finals for the first time since 2015.
 It was a disappointing end to the season for Penrith as they had been tipped by many to reach the finals series and be one of the contenders for the premiership.
 At one stage of the season, the club sat last on the table before a mid-season revival lifted them off the bottom to finish just outside the finals places.

 2020

 Leota played every game of the 2020 NRL season as the club claimed the Minor Premiership and reached the 2020 NRL Grand Final.
 Leota played from the interchange bench in Penrith's 26-20 loss against Melbourne in the grand final.

 2021

 Leota played a total of 24 games and reached the milestone 100 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney which saw them claim their third premiership.

 2022

 Leota played 18 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta.

 2023

 On 18 February, Leota played in Penrith's 13-12 upset loss to St Helens RFC in the 2023 World Club Challenge.

+Leota played 26 games for Penrith in the 2023 NRL season including the club's 26-24 victory over Brisbane in the 2023 NRL Grand Final as Penrith won their third straight premiership.
+Leota scored a try in the second half of the game, displaying great tenacity and anticipation in backing up to support a line-break from halfback Nathan Cleary.

+2024

+Leota played a total of 26 matches for Penrith in the 2024 NRL season.
+On 6 October, Leota played in the 2024 NRL Grand Final for Penrith's fourth consecutive grand final win.
+Earlier in the year, on 24 February, Leota played in Penrith's 2024 World Club Challenge final loss against Wigan.

+2025

+Leota played a total of 26 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
+Leota played in Penrith's narrow preliminary final loss against Brisbane.